UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Michael.md

 ## Disk quotas

-You have one per-user quota, with a default amount of 250GB - this is the total across home and Scratch.
+You have per-user quotas for home and Scratch.

+  - home: 100G quota, backed up, no increases available
+  - Scratch: 250G quota by default, not backed up, increases possible

   - `lquota` shows you your quota and total usage (twice).
   - `request_quota` is how you request a quota increase.